Amazon RDS for PostgreSQL

-Use the inet or cidr datatype to store IPv4 and IPv6 addresses and ranges.
-Explicitly specify the inet_ops comparator class when indexing these types.
+Use inet or cidr to store IPv4 and IPv6 addresses.
+Specify inet_ops when creating a GiST index:

 CREATE TABLE logs (